🔼 Spirituality and Divination: An Inner Journey

 13. Pyramid:

-Sacred geometric form inspired by the pyramids of Egypt.
-The square base represents matter and grounding, while the top points toward the sky, consciousness, and spirit.
-It focuses and directs energy upward (or toward a targeted point).
+Sacred geometric shape inspired by the pyramids of Egypt.
+The square base represents matter and grounding, while the top points to the sky, consciousness, spirit.
+It concentrates and directs energy upwards (or towards a targeted point).

-The pyramid shape captures, focuses, and amplifies energy.
+The pyramidal shape captures, concentrates, and amplifies energy.
 It acts as a vibrational antenna, ideal for recharging stones or energizing a space.

 2. Purification

 Purifies the environment or objects (stones, water, food, etc.).
-Some people place crystals or water inside to cleanse them energetically.
+Some people place crystals or water inside to energetically cleanse them.

 3. Protection